mramirez92/reading-notes/301/class01.md

     - They are used to create dynamic components
 3. What is the flow of props?
     - one way direction, data passes only from parent to child components

+## Things I want to know more about

+I want to know more about components in general.
+I want to get familiar with using them.

 [Component-Based Architecture](https://www.tutorialspoint.com/software_architecture_design/component_based_architecture.htm)